theGaryLarson/cg-prototype/README.md

    If you want to run the production server on a specific port, you can use `npm run start -- -p YourPortNumber`. </br>

-7. **Running Tests**: If your application has an associated Jest test suite, you can run the tests by executing:
+9. **Running Tests**: If your application has an associated Jest test suite, you can run the tests by executing:

    ```bash
    npm test
    ```
+10. **Seeding the database**:

 ## License